 What does it feel like to live with people again after being isolated for a while?

 It can get a bit overwhelming at times.
-If I need alone time, I drive to a quiet spot and park there for a while.
+If I need alone time, I drive to a quiet spot and park there.
 That’s the advantage of having a house on wheels.

 Is there a country you favour over others and one that you dislike?

 I love Turkey!
 There is nothing not to love.
 Then I also enjoyed my time in Macedonia and Greece.
-Greece has the most beautiful beaches where you can camp almost right on the sea.
+Greece has the most beautiful beaches where you can camp on the sea.